Yandex Cloud

 • Use the Limit access by IP address field to restrict access to content by IP address:

 • Only trusted IP addresses: Access to files will be allowed only from a specific IP address of the content recipient.
-The IP address is specified as a parameter outside a CDN resource when generating an MD5 hash for a pre-signed URL.
+The IP address itself is provided outside the CDN resource and specified as a parameter when generating an MD5 hash for a pre-signed URL.

 • No restrictions: Access to files will be allowed from any IP address.

-For more information, see Setting up access via a secure token.
+Learn more about access via a secure token.

 • Select the type of access policy:

-• Block all except: Allowing policy.
+• Block all except: ALLOW policy.
 Access to the resource content will be allowed for any IP addresses other than those specified below.

-• Allow all except: Blocking policy.
+• Allow all except: DENY policy.
 Access to the resource content will be denied for any IP addresses other than those specified below.

 • In the List of IP addresses field, specify the list of IP addresses excluded from the above access policy.